Wallowa Mountain

 Here is a list of mileage for several byway segments and side trips:

 Although the digital world is great, we still strongly recommend people pick up a free official Oregon State Highway map, put out by the Oregon Department of Transportation, for travels throughout Oregon, available at visitor centers throughout Oregon.
-Also good to have is a Wallowa-Whitman National Forest Map for travels in the mountains of northeast Oregon, including the HCSB.
-Purchase this map at any Forest Service District Ranger office (Baker City, La Grande, Joseph, Halfway) and many other locations.
+Ask for the free Hells Canyon Scenic Byway brochure and the new Hells Canyon & Wallowa Mountains Outdoor Recreation map to keep all the important travel and recreation information available throughout your journey.
+You may also want a Wallowa-Whitman National Forest Map for recreation in the mountains of northeast Oregon, including the HCSB.
+Purchase these maps at any Forest Service District Ranger office (Baker City, La Grande, Joseph, Halfway) and many other locations.

 Before starting out, take notice of the travel times as well as mileage between stops and keep your fuel tank as full as possible.